 Ready to make a quilt with your kids as a homeschooling project?
 If you already know how to sew, you’ll find it to be quite easy.
 Quilts can be hand-sewn, machine-sewn, or made with a mix of both techniques.
-If you don’t mind learning from a book, I highly recommend the following:

-If you prefer not to learn from a book, find a friend who can teach you or take a class at a local quilt shop.
+There are great how-to-quilt books at your local library.
+You can also find a friend who can teach you or take a class at a local quilt shop.
 You can also learn from online tutorials.
 You’ll find many web pages with basic quilting information like this one.
 Also, here’s the first of a thirteen-part series by expertvillage on how to make a baby quilt as a first quilting project.